Should you have more than one credit card? If you’ve ever spent your way into a massive pile of credit card debt, you probably know the answer: No!

 Important key takeaways are given below and must be considered before going to apply for a credit card:

-- The average American now holds 3.84 credit cards.
+• The average American now holds 3.84 credit cards.
 That figure is down 4% from 2019, and it follows a pattern of U.S. consumers shedding credit card debt as the coronavirus pandemic spread financial uncertainty.

-- There are potential benefits to having multiple cards, such as pairing various types of rewards cards to optimize earnings on all categories of spending.
+• There are potential benefits to having multiple cards, such as pairing various types of rewards cards to optimize earnings on all categories of spending.

-- It’s generally recommended that you have two to three credit card accounts at a time, in addition to other types of credit.
+• It’s generally recommended that you have two to three credit card accounts at a time, in addition to other types of credit.

-- Remember that your total available credit and your debt to credit ratio can impact your credit scores.
+• Remember that your total available credit and your debt-to-credit ratio can impact your credit scores.

-- If you have more than three credit cards, it may be hard to keep track of monthly payments.
+• If you have more than three credit cards, it may be hard to keep track of monthly payments.
 Missing payments can result in fees and lower credit scores.

 Is It Good To Have Multiple Credit Cards?

 As you know the effect on your credit score is probably one of your major concerns about having multiple credit cards.
-That is a common consideration, but having more than one credit card can actually help your credit score by making it easier to keep your credit utilization ratio low.
+That is a common consideration, but having more than one credit card can help your credit score by making it easier to keep your credit utilization ratio low.

 Having multiple credit cards, along with other types of credit, can be a good thing, as long as you use each one responsibly.